-The first phase of the BCA spending cuts has been implemented.
-Currently, \$900 billion in appropriated federal discretionary spending for Fiscal Years 2012 to 2021 has been automatically reduced.
-For the second phase, the Joint Committee did not develop the legislation and Congress failed to meet the January 15, 2012 deadline allowing automatic spending cuts to begin on January 2, 2013.
+The first phase of the enacted discretionary BCA spending cuts has been implemented.
+Currently, over \$900 billion in appropriated discretionary spending for Fiscal Years 2012 to 2021 has been automatically reduced.
+For the second phase, the Joint Committee did not develop the legislation and Congress failed to meet the January 15, 2012 deadline allowing automatic spending cuts to begin on January 2, 2013, however this was extended to March 1, 2013 by the American Taxpayer Relief Act legislation signed by the President on January 2, 2013.
 The fiscal impact of both phases of the BCA federal spending cuts will have an enormous effect for Fiscal Years 2013 to 2021 on the Territory.

 Before further discussing the impact of federal spending cuts, clarification of the sequestration process is necessary.
 CRS staff defined sequestration as "an automatic application of uniform spending reductions to enforce stringent budget goals."
 The sequestration criteria embodied in the BCA set in place two acrossthe-board spending cut phases intended to reduce the federal deficit by \$2.1 trillion over Fiscal Years 2012 to 2021 using elements of the Balanced Budget and Emergency Deficit Control Act ("BBEDCA").
-Sections 255 and 256 of the BBEDCA legislation allows both uniform percentage cuts in all programs, projects and activities ("PPA") and allows for exemptions and special rules for Medicare,

-Children's Health Insurance Program, SNAP, TANF, and Child Nutrition programs, all current approaches to benefit low-income residents of the Territory.
+Sections 255 and 256 of the BBEDCA legislation allows both uniform percentage cuts in all programs, projects activities ("PPA") and allows exemptions and special rules for Medicare, Children's Health Insurance Program, SNAP, TANF, and Child Nutrition programs, all current approaches to benefit low-income residents of the Territory.
 BCA legislation automatically triggers the federal sequestration reduction process only after:

-- Establishment of mandated discretionary spending limits for Fiscal Years 2012-2021, only if Congress appropriated funding above the annual legislated limit annually, whereby sequestration eliminates the difference. - Failure by Congress to enact legislation from the Joint Select Committee on Deficit Reduction by January 15, 2012 which is intended to reduce the deficit by at least \$1.2 trillion.
+Establishment of mandated discretionary spending limits for Fiscal Years 2012-2021, only if Congress appropriated funding above the annual legislated limit

+- annually, whereby the sequestration eliminates the difference. - Failure by Congress to enact legislation from the Joint Select Committee on Deficit Reduction by January 15, 2012 which is intended to reduce the deficit by at least \$1.2 trillion.
 This failure would trigger sequestration of spending for Fiscal Years 2013-2021, a one-year sequestration of discretionary spending for Fiscal Year 2013, and discretionary spending limits for Fiscal Years 2014-2021.

-To clarify the federal sequestration process, and protect critical federal programs that assist the Territory, the Sequestration Transparency Act ("STA") was enacted in August 2012 to give the President authority to identify sequestered cuts including defense and non-defense, both discretionary mandatory. and The STA legislation also required the Office of Management and Budget ("OMB") to produce a sequestration report, released in September 2012 that identified preliminary BBEDCA automatic spending cuts totaling \$109 billion, beginning in Fiscal Year 2013.
-For the territories, all U.S. Department of Interior Insular Affairs budget accounts are subject to BCA sequestration but were exempted based on STA determinations.
+To clarify the federal sequestration process, and protect critical federal programs that assist the Territory, the Sequestration Transparency Act ("STA") was enacted in August 2012 to give the President authority to identify sequestered cuts including defense and non-defense, discretionary and mandatory.
+The legislation also required the U.S. Office of Management and Budget ("OMB") to produce a sequestration report, released in September 2012 that identified preliminary BBEDCA automatic spending cuts of \$109 billion, starting in Fiscal Year 2013.
+For the territories, U.S. Department of Interior Insular Affairs budget accounts are subject to BCA sequestration but were exempted based on STA regulations.
 OMB preliminary reductions under BCA sequester and consistent with BBEDCA guidelines are as follows: